DGC Applications Hub

 Why Study at Dumfries and Galloway College?

-With first-class facilities, such as the Green Energy centre and the Digital Care Hub, our award-winning sustainable college will give you the opportunity to succeed in your chosen path.
+With first-class facilities, such as the Net Zero Skills Centre and the Digital Care Hub, our award-winning sustainable college will give you the opportunity to succeed in your chosen path.

-We have invested in the facilities at our campuses so we can help to support your educational journey.
+1. Facilities and equipment – we continuously invest in our campuses to support your journey through college.
 With our salons, gym, engineering, and construction workshops, photography studios, and practical teaching aids, we offer you an education that will prepare you to get one step ahead.

 Applying for your course